nkschaefer/align_pipelines/README.md

 This repository is intended to make it easy to align different types of data (e.g. single-cell RNA-seq, single-cell ATAC-seq, and bulk genomic DNA) to reference genomes, without the use of a proprietary pipeline like CellRanger.

 * These pipelines skip some analysis steps (like pseudo-bulk peak calling on aligned scATAC-seq data, and clustering of scRNA-seq data) that many users will want to do on their own anyway.
-* We have found the included STARsolo parameters (if mapping scRNA-seq) to recover more reads than CellRanger defaults: it uses the EM-based gene counting strategy instead of discarding multi-mapping reads.
+* We have found the included [STARsolo](https://github.com/alexdobin/STAR) parameters (if mapping scRNA-seq) to recover more reads than CellRanger defaults: it uses the EM-based gene counting strategy instead of discarding multi-mapping reads.
-* We use a custom (fast) C++ program to match ATAC-seq cell barcodes (allowing up to one mismatch per barcode) to a whitelist and remove them from reads, then use [minimap2](https://github.com/lh3/minimap2) to align to a reference.
+* We use our own C++ program to match ATAC-seq cell barcodes (allowing up to one mismatch per barcode) to a whitelist and remove them from reads, then use [minimap2](https://github.com/lh3/minimap2) to align to a reference.
 This is pretty fast.
 * If aligning genomic DNA, we again use minimap2 for alignment, followed by [SAMtools](https://www.htslib.org/) (with mate pair information) for duplicate marking, and [FreeBayes](https://github.com/freebayes/freebayes) (parallelized by chromosome, in up to 30 pieces) for variant calling.
     * The genomic DNA variant calling pipeline also includes a filtering step by which genotypes are set to missing for which any individual falls outside its typical range of coverage (to avoid including unconfident variants in repetitive regions).
     * The genomic DNA variant calling pipeline also includes a script to plot coverage, heterozygosity, and missingness per sample, so you can quickly QC some stuff.